pubg/api-documentation-content/rst/telemetry-events.rst

 -------------
 .. code-block:: none

   "mapName":               string,
   "weatherId":             string,
-  "characters": [{Character}, ...]
+  "characters":            [{Character}, ...],
+  "cameraViewBehaviour":   string,             // Custom match only "teamSize":              int,                // Custom match only "blueZoneCustomOptions": string              // Custom match only

+blueZoneCustomOptions is a stringified array of objects.
+See :ref:`blueZoneCustomOptions`.